 A closer reading of the Bairati study, in fact, shows that by the completion of the study, eight years after the start of radiotherapy, there were fewer second primaries or recurrences in the supplementation group compared with those receiving a placebo (113 vs. 119 participants, respectively).

-Also, there was a 62% reduction in severe adverse effects to the larynx and other anatomical sites in those who were randomized to receive both antioxidants.
+Also, there was a 62% reduction in severe adverse effects on the larynx and other anatomical sites in those who were randomized to receive both antioxidants.

 These mitigating facts were generally downplayed or ignored in a storm of negative publicity that was generated around the Bairati trial, after publication on the Journal of Clinical Oncology.